Summary

 With a single criteria

 As seen above, math operations automatically coerce TRUE and FALSE values to 1's and 0's.
 Therefore, when using multiple expressions, a lookup value of 1 makes sense.
-In cases where you have only a single criteria, say, "amount > 250", you can look for TRUE instead like this:
+In cases where you have only a single condition, say, "amount > 250", you can look for TRUE instead like this:

 =XLOOKUP(TRUE,E5:E14>250,B5:B14)